01/28/11

 08/27/10

 My favorite vegetable is the Chinese dish 空心菜 (pinyin: kong xin cai) or in Cantonese, On-Choy.
 The literal translation is hollow heart vegetable.
 It totally makes sense once you take a look at the green stems…which are hollow on the inside!
-I always ask for this dish in any Chinese restaurant- even [...]
+I always ask for this dish in any Chinese restaurant- even if its not [...]

 Tags: chinese, garlic, on-choy, vegetable, 空心菜